 It would have been difficult to ask a Teler since they rarely left their shores now; and while Elenwë was a Vanya, she had married a Noldo of Finwë’s line and joined the Exiles.
 The Noldor were no longer band from the Teleri lands by the time Elenwë was re-born, but it had taken the Teleri 200 years before they established even the frostiest of trade alliances with the Noldor.
 Alqualondë would lie between them like a rotting corpse until the breaking of the world.

 She had no illusions as to why she’d been chosen for re-birth when so many others had not, others as blameless as herself in the Kinslaying who had perished along with her on the Helcaraxë.
 She was not a Noldo.
 More than this: she was a poicindis.
 The Valar judged her choice to follow Turgon into Exile as a blameless one.
 She had merely been doing what she’d been trained to: submit to her husband’s will.

 Elenwë had not been close with most of her husband’s family.
 They were so different from her, and she was not ignorant of the way many had looked down on her for her training.
-She had chosen the life of a poicindis, just as her mother had and her grandmother before her.
+She had chosen the life of a poicindis, just as her mother had, and her grandmother before her.
 Elenwë was her mother’s only daughter.
 She was all the legacy her mother would have, locked away in Father’s home on the Mountain.

 That would have been Elenwë’s life if she’d married a Vanya lord.
-She might have emerged from her isolation for the Festival of Double Mirth, maybe the wedding of a friend or the birth of a relative, but most of her life would have been lived between the walls of her husband’s villa, caring for their children, loving them as only a poicindis could love her children.
-She would have fed them her life, and watched her sons grow strong on it and her daughters virtuous.
+She might have emerged from her isolation for the Festival of Double Mirth, maybe the wedding of a friend or the birth of a relative, but most of her life would have been lived between the walls of her husband’s villa, caring for her children, loving them as only a poicindis could love her children.
+She would have fed them her life, and watched her sons grow strong on it and her daughters honorable.

+It was not her father who came to take her home from Lord Lórien’s gardens.
+(She learned later of how he’d pulled out the Family Book of the House of the Lotus, and crossed off her name from its descendants.
+He made himself childless rather than carry the shame of rebel blood.)
 It was Finarfin who came.
-She had no idea of the passage of time in that place, or Mandos before, but she’d known the moment he walked down the path to her perch on a bench where she idled the time away in sketching, that the span of years was vast.
+She had no idea of the passage of time in that place, but she’d known the moment he walked down the path to her perch on a bench where she idled the time away in sketching, that the span of years was vast.

 He looked at her a long moment before settling beside her, and yet another moment of stillness passed as she folded her hands in her lap before he spoke.
-“Do I greet you Elenwë of the House of the Lotus, or Elenwë of House of the Star?”
+“Do I greet you Elenwë of the House of the Lotus, or Elenwë of the House of the Star?”